WDT HUB

 A 15-kilometre cell of about 500 farmers.

 15 km is not arbitrary.
-It is the distance a boda-boda can travel with a full load before the profit margin evaporates.
-It is the human scale of the rural economy.
+It is the distance a boda-boda can travel with a full load before the profit margin evaporates, the human scale of the rural economy.

 Inside the 15-km cell